wenlzhang/obsidian-tag-index/README.md

 Tag Index solves the problem of tag overload by giving you a dedicated space for your most important tags:

+### Core Features

 - **Curated Tag Collection**: Create a personalized list of your most important tags separate from Obsidian's default tag pane
+- **Hierarchical Tag Support**: Full support for nested tags with automatic tree structure (e.g., `#project/dev/feature`)
-- **Multiple Addition Methods**: Add tags from the editor, default tag pane, or more in the future
+- **Multiple Addition Methods**: Add tags from the editor context menu, default tag pane, or command palette
 - **Visual Organization**: Rearrange tags via intuitive drag and drop
 - **Quick Note Access**: Click any tag to instantly see all notes using that tag

+### Line Content Display

+- **See Where Tags Appear**: View the actual line content where each tag exists in your notes
+- **Clickable Navigation**: Click any line content to jump directly to that location in your note

+### Interactive Navigation

+- **Jump to Line**: Click line content to open the file at the exact line
+- **Jump and Search**: Optionally open the search pane to see all tag occurrences across your vault
+- **Configurable Cursor**: Choose whether the cursor lands at the start or end of the line
-- **Content Preview**: Hover over note names to preview their content without opening them
+- **Hover Preview**: Hover over note names to preview their content without opening them

+### Performance & Customization

+- **Configurable Refresh Delay**: Set refresh delays from instant to 60 minutes based on vault size
 - **Customizable Behavior**: Choose whether new tags are added to the top or bottom of your list

 ## Videos and Articles